telerik/kendo-ui-core/docs/web/grid/how-to/Selection/grid-selection-checkbox.md

 ---
-title: Selection with checkbox column
+title: Make Selection with Checkbox Column
-page_title: Selection with checkbox column
+page_title:  Make Selection with Checkbox Column | Kendo UI Grid Widget
-description: Kendo Grid example how to select Kendo Grid rows with checkbox column and how to get the IDs of all selected items.
+description: "Learn how to select a Kendo UI Grid row with a checkbox column, preserve the selection and get the IDs of all selected items."
+slug: howto_make_selection_checkbox_column_grid
 ---

-# Kendo UI Grid selection with checkbox column

-This example demonstrates how to:
-- select grid row using a checkbox
-- preserve that selection between pages
-- get the selected item IDs from all pages
+# Make Selection with Checkbox Column

+The example below demonstrates how to select a Kendo UI Grid row using a checkbox, preserve the selection between pages, and get the IDs of the selected items from all pages.

-#### Example
+###### Example

 ```html
 <div id="grid"></div>